scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 .. literalinclude:: numpy_c_api/cos_module_np.c
    :language: c

-To compile this we can use distutils again.
+To compile this we can use ``setuptools`` again.
 However we need to be sure to include the NumPy headers by using :func:`numpy.get_include`.

 .. literalinclude:: numpy_c_api/setup.py